Error Handling Quiz

 Correct!

 The finally block is for cleanup and actions that must always run.
-Handling exceptions is done in except blocks, not finally.
-All other options represent valid cleanup scenarios.
+Handling exceptions belongs in except blocks.
+Preventing exception propagation requires returning True from

 Incorrect

 The finally block is for cleanup and actions that must always run.
-Handling exceptions is done in except blocks, not finally.
-All other options represent valid cleanup scenarios.
+Handling exceptions belongs in except blocks.
+Preventing exception propagation requires returning True from

 Question 4